Faculty & Instructors

 He resides with his family in Kingston.

 Mr. Robertson was an investment banker for nearly 20 years and has over US$100 billion in completed transaction experience.
-He has extensive M&A experience (>US$80 billion) as well as significant ECM, DCM, corporate lending and restructuring experience (>US$20 billion collectively) across a broad group of sectors.
-Mr. Robertson has executed numerous award winning and notable transactions across the globe having lived and worked in Asia (15 years) as well as in New York and San Francisco (4 years).
-He has held numerous senior positions, including Co-Head of Investment Banking, Asia and Head of Sectors, Asia.
+He has extensive M&A experience (>US$80 billion) as well as significant ECM, DCM and restructuring experience products (US$22bn across 50 capital raisings: 35 public market deals, 15 private market deals) across a broad group of sectors.
+Mr. Robertson has held numerous senior positions, including Co-Head of Investment Banking, Asia and Head of Sectors, Asia (which included both investment banking and corporate banking).
 Employers have included Lazard Freres, Credit Suisse First Boston/Donaldson, Lufkin & Jenrette and The Royal Bank of Scotland/ABN Amro.

-Dr. Sartor has ten years of experience working variously in executive and corporate legal counsel capacities for publicly-traded and privately-held enterprises in the telecom and consumer packaged goods industries, prior to entering academia.
-Having been employed in the foreign subsidiary operations of a NASDAQ-listed MNE, he is intimately familiar with the opportunities and challenges facing MNEs in foreign markets.
+Michael received PhD and MBA degrees from the Ivey Business School in London, Canada, and a JD (Juris Doctor) degree from Osgoode Hall Law School at York University in Toronto, Canada.
+He has ten years of experience working variously in executive and corporate legal counsel capacities for publicly-traded and privately-held enterprises in the telecom and consumer packaged goods industries.
+Having been employed as an executive in the foreign subsidiary operations of a NASDAQ-listed company, he is intimately familiar with the opportunities and challenges that firms encounter in foreign markets.
+Michael consults and advises owners, executives and managers in firms that range in scale from new ventures to multinational corporations.